-- > Once you are using the Accredo program, Accredo will call your physician to obtain a prescription and then call you to schedule delivery. - > Prescription drugs can be delivered via overnight delivery to your home, work, or physician's office within 48 hours of ordering. - > You are not charged for needles, syringes, bandages, sharps containers, or any supplies needed for your injection program. - > An Accredo team of representatives is available to take your calls, and you can consult 24/7 with a pharmacist or nurse experienced in injectable medications.
+- Once you are using the Accredo program, Accredo will call your physician to obtain a prescription and then call you to schedule delivery. - Prescription drugs can be delivered via overnight delivery to your home, work or physician's office within 48 hours of ordering. - You are not charged for needles, syringes, bandages, sharps containers or any supplies needed for your injection program. - > An Accredo team of representatives is available to take your calls, and you can consult 24/7 with a pharmacist or nurse experienced in injectable medications. - > Accredo will send monthly refill reminders to you.